-Thunderstorms can produce additional dangerous hazards such as lightning, tornadoes, hail, strong winds and heavy rain that can lead to flooding.
-A thunderstorm is considered "severe" when it either it's accompanied by winds with speeds that exceed 58 mph, causes hail that is one inch across or larger (the size of a U.S. quarter), or if it produces a tornado.
+Thunderstorms can produce dangerous hazards such as lightning, tornadoes, hail, strong winds and heavy rain that can lead to flooding.
+A thunderstorm is considered "severe" when it either is accompanied by winds with speeds that exceed 58 mph, causes hail that is one inch across or larger (the size of a U.S. quarter), or if it produces a tornado.

-Stetson University's three campuses are located within the area known as the Interstate 4 corridor (ranging from Tampa to Daytona Beaches) which is known for being one of the most prevalent areas for lighting in the State of Florida.
+Stetson University's three campuses are located within the area known as the Interstate 4 corridor (ranging from Tampa to Daytona Beaches), which is known for being one of the most prevalent areas for lightning in the state of Florida.